timelessco/js-bottomsheet/README.md

   content: <div id="bottomsheet-1" data-bottomsheet>The Bottomsheet</div>
 });
 ```

+### displayOverlay:
+A boolean defining whether to display an overlay or not.
+> Type: Boolean

+> Default: false

 ### draggableArea:
 An area which would be sticky to the top of the sheet and would always listen to drag events, even if the content of the sheet is scrollable.
 It should have an ID.